-Domain Proficiency Level Students at this level generally can understand oral language in English related to specific top oics in school and can participate in class discussions, for example: Listening 4 Exchange information and ideas with others Connect people and events based on oral information Apply key information about processes or concepts presented orally Identify positions or points of view on issues in oral discussions Speaking , communicate ideas and information or ally in English using language that contains short sentences and everyday words a phrases, for example: Speaking 2 Share about what, when, or where something happened Compare objects, people, pictures, events Describe steps in cycles or processes Express opinions understand written language related to common topics in school and can participate in class discussions, for example: Reading 3 Classify main ideas and examples in written information Identify main information that tells who, what, when or where something happened Identify steps in written processes and procedures Recognize language related to claims and supporting evidence communicate in writing in English using language related to common topics in school, for example: Writing 3 Describe familiar issues and events Create stories or short narratives Describe processes and procedures with some details Give opinions with reasons in a few short sentences
+Domain Proficiency Level Students at this level generally can understand oral language in English related to specific topics in school and can participate in class discussions, for example: Listening 4 Exchange information and ideas with others Connect people and events based on oral information Apply key information about processes or concepts presented orally Identify positions or points of view on issues in oral discussions Smeaking 2 communicate ideas and information orally in English using phrases, for example: language that contains short sentences and everyday words and Speaking Share about what, when, or where something happened Compare objects, people, pictures, events Describe steps in cycles or processes Express opinions understand written language related to common topics in school and can participate in class discussions, for example: Reading 3 Classify main ideas and examples in written information Identify main information that tells who, what, when or where something happened Identify steps in written processes and procedures Recognize language related to claims and supporting evidence communicate in writing in English using language related o common topics in school, for example: Writing 3 Describe familiar issues and events Create stories or short narratives Describe processes and procedures with some details Give opinions with reasons in a few short sentences

-Figure 13: Individual Student Report
+Figure 22.
+Individual Student Report

 The Individual Student Report includes four language domain scores (Listening, Speaking, Reading, and Writing) and four language domain composite scores (Oral Language, Literacy, Comprehension, and Overall), as shown in the first table of the score report.
-In the first column of the last four rows of that table, test users can see how WIDA uses a student's domain scores to calculate each composite score (e.g. for Oral Language, WIDA calculates the composite score based on a student's performance on the Listening and Speaking tests, with scores on each of those tests contributing equally to the composite score).
-For students who are unable to complete all four domains due to their disabilities, WIDA provides states methods to compute alternative composite scores based on their available domain scores upon request (Sahakyan, N., (2020)).
+In the first column of the last four rows of that table, test users can see how WIDA uses a student's domain scores to calculate each composite score (e.g., for Oral Language, WIDA calculates the composite score based on a student's performance on the Listening and Speaking tests, with scores on each of those tests contributing equally to the composite score).
+For students who are unable to complete all four domains due to their disabilities, WIDA provides states methods to compute alternative composite scores based on their available domain scores upon request (Sahakyan,2020).

 The proficiency level that a student attained in each language domain is presented both graphically and as a whole number followed by a decimal.
-A scale score represents a student's performance that has been put on a standardized scale.
-Students' performance relies on the number of items and item difficulties they respond to correctly.
-Scale scores allow comparison across different forms and grades.
-In ACCESS, the scale score ranges between 100-600 in all grades.
 These are interpretive scores that are based on, but separate from, scale scores.
 The shaded bar of the graph describes a student's performance in terms of the 6-level English Language Proficiency Scale.
 The whole number indicates a student's English language proficiency level (1-Entering, 2-Emerging, 3-Developing, 4-Expanding, 5-Bridging, and 6-Reaching) in accordance with the WIDA ELD Standards.
 ELLs who attain Level 6, Reaching, have moved through the entire second language continuum, as defined by the test and the WIDA ELD Standards.